LucasDelfino92/morrowindsharp/setup.md

 Because of their performance-intensive nature, all shaders listed here are entirely optional.
 If your machine has considerably better specs than mine (listed in the home page) then you should be able to enjoy the game just fine.

-## Specialprocess comparison
+## Lighting comparison

-One of the shaders we will be installing overhauls the game's lighting.
+The **specialprocess** shader we will be installing overhauls the game's lighting.
 However, the changes may not be for everyone.
-To help you decide, I've taken the following screenshots comparing vanilla Morrowind with the **specialprocess** shader.
+To help you decide, I've taken the following screenshots comparing vanilla Morrowind with this shader.

 ### Vanilla exterior